airpair/git-powered-collaborative-blogging/post.md

 `touch README.md`

-**Section 1** covers a birds eye view of what we're doing. **Section 2** explores philophical and practical discussion on why we and developers in general need a git powered community blogging system.
-In **Section 3** I'll describe what our first implementation actually looks like, including the technicalities of how we put it together.
+**Section 1** covers a birds eye view of what we're doing. **Section 2** explores philophical and practical discussion on why we and developers at large needed a Git powered community blogging system.
+In **Section 3** I'll describe what our first implementation looks like, including the technicalities of how we pieced it together.
 In **Section 4** we'll get warm, soft and fuzzy with the  community building challenges ahead.
-Finally, **Section 5** will end with a summary leading into our *$100,000 Writing Competition*.
+Finally, **Section 5** will summarise and lead into our *$100,000 Writing Competition*.

 ### 1.3 Social Authoring.
 What's in it for you?

 `touch Why-write-on-AirPair.editorconfig`

 Here's some pros we think you'll love.
-Each we'll explore in more depth, further down:
+We'll explore each in more depth, further down:

 **For readers**

 - More proofed, comprehensive and up to date technical content than ever before.
 - Clear quality signals from our review system that a post is worth reading.
-- Ability to **contribute** in small nuggets without a comprehensive understanding required to author a whole post.
+- Ability to **contribute** in small nuggets, without a comprehensive understanding required to author a whole post.

 **For authors**